w3c/rdf-star-wg/docs/miniCore.md

 ## Consensus on Annotation Syntax

-December 2023 we found a possible position around the annotation syntax (sometimes also called shorthand syntax) with added naming to support multi-edges:
+In December 2023, we found a possible solution to the annotation syntax (sometimes also called shorthand syntax) with added naming to support multi-edges:

 ```turtle